duytantran/Ads-CTR-Optimisation/README.md

 In real life, we could get the dataset in R by data streaming, for instance using Spark or Hive, which means this is applicable in real time.
 In our case, we just wanted to evaluate the different models by simulating datasets.

 # Upper Confidence Bound vs Thompson Sampling
+UCB:
+* Deterministic
+* Requires update at every round

+Thompson Sampling:
+* Probabilistic
+* Can accomodate delayed feedback

+Thompson Sampling is much better than UCB in terms of convergence of regret.